 Catapults are a classic building activity for kids.
 Believe it or not, catapults have been around since medieval times.
-Catapults are a tool used to launch an item a great distance without additional aid from explosives.
+Catapults are a tool to launch an item a great distance without additional aid from explosives.

 History & Purpose